Shopify/polaris/src/components/DisplayText/README.md

 Display styles make a bold visual statement.
 Use them to create impact when the main goal is visual storytelling.
-For example, use display text to convince or reassure a merchant such as in marketing content or to capture attention during onboarding.
+For example, use display text to convince or reassure merchants such as in marketing content or to capture attention during onboarding.

 ---